Automating Invoice Processing with OCR and Deep Learning

 - To increase efficiency

 By digitizing invoices, several processes can be made a lot faster and smoother.
 Take for example a retail store chain that deals with a few regular vendors for commodities and process payments at the end of every month.
-This store can save a lot of time by automating the process of invoice processing.
+This store can save a lot of time by automating the process of invoice management.
 Vendors just have to upload the bills on an app or a website and they can get instant feedback on if the images are of good resolution if the image is of the entire invoice if the image is fake or was digitally manipulated, etc saving a lot of time.

 - To reduce costs